AbbVie (ABBV) Given a $125.00 Price Target by Jefferies Group Analysts

-Jefferies Group set a $125.00 price target on AbbVie (NYSE:ABBV) in a report issued on Friday.
+Jefferies Group set a $125.00 target price on AbbVie (NYSE:ABBV) in a research report report published on Friday, March 23rd.
 The brokerage currently has a buy rating on the stock.

-Several other research firms have also recently issued reports on ABBV.
-Credit Suisse Group set a $135.00 price target on shares of AbbVie and gave the stock a hold rating in a research note on Monday, January 29th.
-Leerink Swann cut shares of AbbVie from an outperform rating to a market perform rating and set a $127.00 price target on the stock. in a research note on Monday, January 29th.
-BMO Capital Markets set a $84.00 price target on shares of AbbVie and gave the stock a hold rating in a research note on Thursday, January 11th.
-ValuEngine cut shares of AbbVie from a strong-buy rating to a buy rating in a research note on Friday, December 1st.
-Finally, Zacks Investment Research cut shares of AbbVie from a buy rating to a hold rating in a research note on Monday, January 22nd.
-One research analyst has rated the stock with a sell rating, eight have issued a hold rating, eight have assigned a buy rating and two have issued a strong buy rating to the stock.
-AbbVie presently has a consensus rating of Buy and a consensus target price of $116.47.
+A number of other equities analysts have also commented on the stock.
+Credit Suisse Group cut their price target on shares of AbbVie from $109.00 to $98.10 and set a neutral rating on the stock in a report on Friday, March 23rd.
+BMO Capital Markets cut their price target on shares of AbbVie from $95.00 to $80.00 and set an underperform rating on the stock in a report on Friday, March 23rd.
+Zacks Investment Research lowered shares of AbbVie from a buy rating to a hold rating in a report on Tuesday, March 20th.
+Vetr upgraded shares of AbbVie from a buy rating to a strong-buy rating and set a $128.42 price target on the stock in a report on Tuesday, March 6th.
+Finally, Piper Jaffray lifted their price target on shares of AbbVie from $130.00 to $138.00 and gave the stock an overweight rating in a report on Thursday, February 15th.
+One equities research analyst has rated the stock with a sell rating, nine have issued a hold rating, eight have issued a buy rating and two have issued a strong buy rating to the company.
+The stock currently has an average rating of Buy and an average target price of $116.68.

-AbbVie (NYSE:ABBV) last released its quarterly earnings results on Friday, January 26th.
-The company reported $1.48 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $1.44 by $0.04.
+AbbVie (NYSE:ABBV) last issued its quarterly earnings results on Friday, January 26th.
+The company reported $1.48 EPS for the quarter, topping analysts’ consensus estimates of $1.44 by $0.04.
+The company had revenue of $7.74 billion for the quarter, compared to analyst estimates of $7.53 billion.
 AbbVie had a net margin of 18.82% and a return on equity of 158.15%.
-The company had revenue of $7.74 billion for the quarter, compared to analysts’ expectations of $7.53 billion.
-During the same period last year, the company earned $1.20 EPS.
-The firm’s revenue for the quarter was up 13.9% compared to the same quarter last year. equities research analysts predict that AbbVie will post 7.47 earnings per share for the current fiscal year.
+AbbVie’s revenue was up 13.9% compared to the same quarter last year.
+During the same quarter in the previous year, the business earned $1.20 earnings per share. sell-side analysts predict that AbbVie will post 7.51 earnings per share for the current fiscal year.

-AbbVie announced that its board has initiated a stock buyback program on Thursday, February 15th that authorizes the company to repurchase $10.00 billion in outstanding shares.
-This repurchase authorization authorizes the company to repurchase shares of its stock through open market purchases.
-Shares repurchase programs are usually a sign that the company’s board believes its shares are undervalued.
+AbbVie announced that its board has authorized a stock repurchase plan on Thursday, February 15th that authorizes the company to repurchase $10.00 billion in shares.
+This repurchase authorization authorizes the company to purchase shares of its stock through open market purchases.
+Shares repurchase plans are typically an indication that the company’s management believes its stock is undervalued.

-The business also recently announced a quarterly dividend, which will be paid on Tuesday, May 15th.
-Investors of record on Friday, April 13th will be given a $0.96 dividend.
-The ex-dividend date is Thursday, April 12th.
-This is a boost from AbbVie’s previous quarterly dividend of $0.71.
-This represents a $3.84 annualized dividend and a dividend yield of 3.94%.
-AbbVie’s dividend payout ratio (DPR) is currently 86.32%.
+The business also recently declared a quarterly dividend, which will be paid on Tuesday, May 15th.
+Shareholders of record on Friday, April 13th will be paid a $0.96 dividend.
+This is an increase from AbbVie’s previous quarterly dividend of $0.71.
+This represents a $3.84 annualized dividend and a yield of 4.06%.
+The ex-dividend date of this dividend is Thursday, April 12th.
+AbbVie’s payout ratio is 50.71%.

-In related news, VP Robert A. Michael sold 4,294 shares of the firm’s stock in a transaction that occurred on Wednesday, February 28th.
-The shares were sold at an average price of $119.43, for a total value of $512,832.42.
-Following the transaction, the vice president now owns 11,170 shares in the company, valued at $1,334,033.10.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-Also, EVP Carlos Alban sold 83,574 shares of the firm’s stock in a transaction that occurred on Thursday, March 1st.
-The shares were sold at an average price of $114.49, for a total transaction of $9,568,387.26.
-Following the completion of the transaction, the executive vice president now owns 133,026 shares in the company, valued at approximately $15,230,146.74.
+In other AbbVie news, CFO William J. Chase sold 70,928 shares of AbbVie stock in a transaction on Thursday, March 1st.
+The shares were sold at an average price of $117.18, for a total value of $8,311,343.04.
+Following the completion of the sale, the chief financial officer now directly owns 203,391 shares of the company’s stock, valued at $23,833,357.38.
+The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Also, Chairman Richard A. Gonzalez sold 8,280 shares of AbbVie stock in a transaction on Wednesday, February 28th.
+The shares were sold at an average price of $117.88, for a total transaction of $976,046.40.
+Following the completion of the sale, the chairman now directly owns 321,292 shares of the company’s stock, valued at $37,873,900.96.
 The disclosure for this sale can be found here.
-Insiders sold 211,197 shares of company stock worth $24,585,575 over the last three months.
-Corporate insiders own 0.23% of the company’s stock.
+Over the last ninety days, insiders sold 211,197 shares of company stock valued at $24,585,575.
+Insiders own 0.07% of the company’s stock.

-A number of hedge funds and other institutional investors have recently bought and sold shares of ABBV.
-Hudock Capital Group LLC raised its stake in shares of AbbVie by 109.5% during the second quarter.
-Hudock Capital Group LLC now owns 1,542 shares of the company’s stock valued at $111,000 after purchasing an additional 806 shares during the period.
-Ffcm LLC raised its stake in shares of AbbVie by 167.2% during the second quarter.
-Ffcm LLC now owns 1,539 shares of the company’s stock valued at $111,000 after purchasing an additional 963 shares during the period.
-Bristlecone Advisors LLC purchased a new stake in shares of AbbVie during the third quarter valued at approximately $113,000.
-Truewealth LLC purchased a new stake in shares of AbbVie during the fourth quarter valued at approximately $126,000.
-Finally, Delpha Capital Management LLC purchased a new stake in shares of AbbVie during the fourth quarter valued at approximately $131,000.
-Hedge funds and other institutional investors own 70.51% of the company’s stock.
+Large investors have recently bought and sold shares of the company.
+Hudock Capital Group LLC grew its position in AbbVie by 109.5% in the 2nd quarter.
+Hudock Capital Group LLC now owns 1,542 shares of the company’s stock worth $111,000 after purchasing an additional 806 shares in the last quarter.
+Ffcm LLC grew its position in AbbVie by 167.2% in the 2nd quarter.
+Ffcm LLC now owns 1,539 shares of the company’s stock worth $111,000 after purchasing an additional 963 shares in the last quarter.
+Bristlecone Advisors LLC bought a new stake in AbbVie in the 3rd quarter worth about $113,000.
+Truewealth LLC bought a new stake in AbbVie in the 4th quarter worth about $126,000.
+Finally, Delpha Capital Management LLC bought a new stake in AbbVie in the 4th quarter worth about $131,000.
+70.54% of the stock is owned by institutional investors.

-ILLEGAL ACTIVITY NOTICE: “AbbVie (ABBV) Given a $125.00 Price Target by Jefferies Group Analysts” was originally posted by Macon Daily and is the sole property of of Macon Daily.
-If you are viewing this piece of content on another website, it was stolen and republished in violation of U.S. and international trademark and copyright law.
-The original version of this piece of content can be viewed at https://macondaily.com/2018/03/24/abbvie-abbv-given-a-125-00-price-target-by-jefferies-group-analysts.html.
+ILLEGAL ACTIVITY NOTICE: “AbbVie (ABBV) Given a $125.00 Price Target by Jefferies Group Analysts” was posted by Macon Daily and is owned by of Macon Daily.
+If you are reading this news story on another site, it was stolen and reposted in violation of US and international copyright and trademark laws.
+The original version of this news story can be viewed at https://macondaily.com/2018/03/31/abbvie-abbv-given-a-125-00-price-target-by-jefferies-group-analysts-updated.html.

 AbbVie Company Profile